Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 In these models, the visual encoder is no longer a CLIP as CLIP needs the image and text pair as training data.
 Instead these models using a pure visual encoder without text information.
 For example, InternVL used a a so-called dynamic high-resolution strategy to train a strong vision encoder named Intern ViT-6B-448px-V1.5.
 TextMonkey used a strategy including three steps: 1)shifted Window Attention; 2)Image Resampler; and 3)token resampler.
 In TextMonkey, the positional cues of the ansers were extracted and integrated into the answers themselves.
 Because of this strategy, it has a certain level of capacility of grounding, i.e., identifying the position of the information being extracted from the images.
 UReader also trained a visual encoder before passing the information to the LLM for instruction tuning.
 It also includes some grid information which makes it possible to present certain level of grounding capability.

-# 3. MLLM Training Strategy and Data
+# 3. LMM Training Strategy and Data
-A full-fledged MLLM undergoes three stages of training, i.e. pre-training, instruction-tuning, and alignment tuning.
+A full-fledged LMM undergoes three stages of training, i.e. pre-training, instruction-tuning, and alignment tuning.
 Each phase of training requires different types of data and fulfills different objects.

 ## 3.1 Pre-training